suterma/WeatherVue/README.md

 The **publish** part is based on my other repository [WeatherPress](https://github.com/suterma/WeatherPress), which is described in detail in the corresponding [blog post](https://qrys.ch/a-raspberry-pi-based-weather-station-posting-to-wordpress/).
 The main difference is that the data is posted to a MQTT broker instead of a WordPress site.

 The subscribe and display part is done entirely in Vue.js, as a learning project.

-#//TODO Describe subscribe part.
+(Not yet implemented)

 # Credits
  - [Vue.js](https://vuejs.org/): A Javascript framework, based on the MVVM principles (MIT License)
  - [Paho Python Client](https://github.com/eclipse/paho.mqtt.python), a MQTT Python Client (dual Eclipse License)